crmaykish/VR65C02/README.md

 Both RAM and ROM are backed by large byte arrays in the microcontroller's memory, the RAM using onboard SRAM and the ROM using onboard Flash.

+### I/O Emulation

 The UART is a memory-mapped I/O device from the perspective of the 6502, similar to a 6551 ACIA.
 The CPU can read and write bytes and the microcontroller passes them through to one of its native serial ports.

 Similarly, there are four GPIO pins accessible as a memory-mapped register to the 6502.

+These GPIO ports have two alternate functions.
+If SOFT_RESET is defined in [memory_map.h](src/6502_vr_goggles/memory_map.h), then GPIO pin 0 will function as a reset pin for the 6502.
+It does not reset the Arduino, but it triggers the Arduino to reset the 6502.
+If soft reset is enabled, pin 0 cannot be used as a normal GPIO pin.

+I2C devices can also be attached to the GPIO pins.
+GPIO 2 and 3 double as SDA and SCL respectively.
+The Arduino provides low level access to the I2C bus through a few memory-mapped registers.
+The 6502 can enable/disable the I2C bus, set the active peripheral address, and read/write data through these registers.

+See [memory_map.h](src/6502_vr_goggles/memory_map.h) for more details.

+It should also be possible to implement SPI passthrough in a similar fashion, but I2C is really a better fit for this system, especially considering its slow clock speed and lack of I/O lines.
+With I2C, a ton of peripherals can be daisy-chained and there is still room for 1 or 2 GPIO pins.
+I've tested reading a real-time clock module over I2C from the 6502 code (see the `time` command in [monitor.c](src/monitor.c)).

 ### Memory Map